nicolai256/Stable-textual-inversion_win/README.md

 - for small datasets 3000-7000 steps are enough, all of this depends depends on the size of the dataset though.
 - it trains forever until u stop it so just stop the training whenever ur happy with the result images in logs/randomname/images
 - u can stop the training by doing Ctrl+C and it will create a checkpoint.
+-
-- you can resume training from that checkpoint (look under this)(results will be saved in the original checkpoint path)
+- you can resume training from that checkpoint (look under this)
+- results of the resumed checkpoint will be saved in the original checkpoint path but will not export the test images, if you want test images specify a new path with -p logs/newpath
 #
 #
 **resuming** (make sure your path is specified like this ```path/path/path``` and not like this ```path\path\path``` when resuming)